February: Heart Awareness Month

 - 18 percent greater thickness of the heart’s left ventricle wall.

 A United Nations World Drug Report estimated the prevalence of cocaine use in the United States for 2013 to be 1.6 percent of the population aged 12 and older, and it had remained stable in the previous few years.

-• Amphetamines, a class of drugs which includes methamphetamines, can be habit-forming and prone to abuse.
-The drugs are prescribed to treat Parkinson’s, obesity, narcolepsy and attention deficit disorder with hyperactivity (ADHD).
+- Amphetamines, a class of drugs that includes methamphetamines, can be habit-forming and prone to abuse.
+The drugs are prescribed to treat Parkinson’s, obesity, narcolepsy, and attention deficit disorder with hyperactivity (ADHD).
 They stimulate the central nervous system (nerves and brain).
 This increases heart rate and blood pressure and decreases appetite, among other effects.